 If your lawn encounters any type of spills, it will need to be cleaned up fast.
 Most spills on artificial turf can be absorbed and sprayed off quickly.
 Artificial turf is normally stain resistant, but depending on the type of spill, you may need to do some additional work to remove stains.
 Most any stain can be removed by using household cleaning solvents such as, detergent and ammonia.
 Make sure to not use anything with chlorine bleach in it as that can damage the turf.
 As long as you make sure the solvent you are using is acceptable for artificial turf, you should have your spill cleaned up in no time without any evidence left behind on your lawn.

-Depending on the proximity of trees to your artificial lawn, your may encounter sap drippings on your artificial turf.
+Depending on the proximity of trees to your artificial lawn, you may encounter sap drippings on your artificial turf.
 These drippings can be sticky and difficult to remove from your synthetic grass.
 If not take care of they can build up on your lawn, therefore you will need to freeze those spots.
-Most stores that carry artificial turf cleaning materials will have cans of refrigerant that you can buy which can easily remove these spots without harming your artificial landscape.
+Most stores that carry artificial turf cleaning materials for turf lawn care will have cans of refrigerant that you can buy which can easily remove these spots without harming your artificial landscape.
 This also goes for gum.
 If you have kids or heavy shoe traffic on your lawn, you will probably run into gum getting stuck in the synthetic blades.
 The instance can be treated in the same manner, freezing, as the tree sap residue.